Wednesday, November 06, 2024

 A mid-19th century sketch of Browne’s Haymarket home (above) which he moved into around 1650, having previously lived in Tombland since his arrival in Norwich in 1637.
 There certainly looks as if there’s plenty of room to store approximately one and a half thousand books collected over forty years.

-Even his garden house or shed seems stately and indicative of his wealth.
-It stood until as late as 1962 when it was demolished for new shops roughly where the Lamb Inn and what is now Primark stands.
+Even Browne's garden house or shed seems stately and indicative of his wealth.
+It stood until as late as 1962 when it was demolished for new shops, roughly where the Lamb Inn and what is now Primark stands.

 Another 19th century sketch depicts Browne’s parlour.
-Embedded in its fireplace are two yellow onyx stones and the Biblical verse ‘O god arise and scattereth our enemies’ inscribed upon it.
+Embedded in its fireplace are two yellow onyx stones and the Biblical verse ‘O God arise and scattereth our enemies’ inscribed upon it.
 The fireplace still survives, over the years it has alternated between being displayed at Norwich Castle Museum and then stored and forgotten about at the Rural Museum of Gressenhall.
 The ornate stucco ceiling is thought to be in storage with Norwich City Council, although it too may be either lost or its whereabouts forgotten.

 Browne's notebooks includes verse inspired by a painting once in his parlour by Peter Paul Rubens.
 It depicts the gods Jupiter and Mercury visiting humble cottage dwellers who are preparing to kill a fattened goose for their visitors.
-Rubens painting celebrates the virtue of hospitality and its greater Christian tributary Charity, and as such it informs those visiting the Browne family home of their deeply-held Christian values.
+Rubens painting celebrates the virtue of hospitality and its greater Christian tributary Charity, and as such it informs those visiting the family home of their deeply-held Christian values.

 In correspondence to his father Edward mentions another painting once in the family home which depicts the Greek myth of the Fall of Icarus.
-Equally moralistic to Ruben’s painting, this time warning of the danger of carelessness in youth and the consequences in not doing so.
-The Browne's parlour painting may have resembled or even have been this Dutch painting which dates from 1637.
+Equally moralistic to Ruben’s painting, this time warning of the danger of carelessness in youth and the consequence of not heeding parental advice.
+The parlour painting may have resembled or even have been this Dutch painting dating from 1637.

-Browne’s collection of curios, in all probability, would have been exhibited within a single room.
+Browne’s collection of curios, would in all probability, have been exhibited within a single room.
 It may have resembled this reconstruction of the Danish polymath Olaf Worm’s collection.
-Browne's collection featured a display case of coins, various stuffed birds including a pelican, birds eggs, a swordfish's head, an elephant’s leg bone, part of a whale's skull and an ancient Egyptian statuette with magnetic properties.
+Browne's collection would have featured a display case of coins, various stuffed birds including a pelican, birds eggs, a swordfish's head, an elephant’s leg bone, part of a whale's skull and an ancient Egyptian statuette with magnetic properties.

 Although his home, paintings and curios have long since vanished, there’s one document which gives us vital insights into Doctor Browne’s many interests, the 1711 Sales Auction Catalogue, which lists the contents of his library.
 It wasn't however, until 1986 that a facsimile was published of it, edited by the American scholar Jeremiah Finch, ‘after many years in many libraries’.